Nesousx/nesatmo/README.md

 Change the data format so it can be used with InfluxDB ;
 Send the data to InfluxDB server ;

+### Requirements

+You need an existing Grafana / InfluxDB installation.

 ### Other info

 Based on Alpine so that the image is as light as possible.